 Technology gap refers to the difference between the potential yield of the variety and the demonstration yield.
-Farmers will eventually stop using old kinds in favour of new technology as a result of new technologies.
-The technology gap of 0.1-26 and 0.3-17 qt/ha in 2015-16 and 2016-17, respectively (Table 1).
+Farmers will eventually using old varieties in favor of new technologies as a result of new technologies.
+The technology gap of 1.26 and 3.17 q/ha in 2015-16 and 2016-17 respectively (Table 1).
 The average technological gap was observed to be 2.32 q/ha.
-The technological gap observed can be attributed to the difference in soil fertility status and weather conditions i.e. irrigation and temperature can be traced.
+The technological gap observed can be attributed to the difference in soil fertility status and weather conditions i.e. irrigation and temperature.
 Therefore, variety wise location specific recommendation seems necessary to minimize the technology gap for yield level in different situations.